Welcome to French

 A Minor in French consists of 21 credits above the elementary language level.
 Students complete 6 language credit hours at the intermediate (2000) level and 6 language credit hours at the advanced (3000) level.
 After completion of these language requirements, students take 9 credit hours of the required courses.
 All minors must take a 3 credit course on current events in France.

 Having a certificate in translation is something recorded on your transcript.
 You can always list it on your resume.
-To earn the certificate, students must complete a sequence of four translation courses: one course of theory and history of translation as well as for practica in translation.
-For those majoring in French, 3 of the 4 courses may be counted toward the major.
+To earn the certificate, students must complete a sequence of four translation courses: one course of theory and history of translation as well as a practica in translation.
+For those majoring in French, three of the four courses may be counted toward the major.

 Certificate in Business French provides classroom, overseas (optional), and practical training in French for international business, which may also be recognized by international examinations.
 The certificate requires 15 credit hours.
 Beginning with an alternative fourth-semester course, the sequence continues with advanced-level coursework that includes a two-semester component in advanced business French.
 Majors in any field are welcome.For more information see the description of the Certificate in Business French or contact the coordinator of this program, Professor LaMarca.